LimbicAI/backend-code-challenge/README.md

 # Goal for you!

-You are tasked with writing a piece of software to do Checks and Balances.
+You are tasked with writing a piece of software to create Users and Posts.
-It must comprise an Apollo Graphql Server with the following queries / mutations:
+It must comprise an Node.js Apollo Graphql Server with PostgreSQL as database storage with the following queries / mutations:

-- [ ] Register a new user to database
+- [ ] Register a new user to database.
-- [ ] Login this user
+- [ ] Create a new user's post to database.
-- [ ] Update this user (must be protected resource)
+- [ ] Update this user (consider concurrency issues)
-- [ ] Return user (must be protected resource)
+- [ ] Return user and his posts.

 ## Requirements: